Nekron: "Blackest Night"

 In the Blackest Night storyline, Nekron is revealed to be responsible for the creation of the black power rings, which reanimate the dead, and is collaborating with Scar and Black Hand.
-He's also responsible for the capture of the Anti-Monitor during the aftermath of the Sinestro Corps War on the planet Ryut.
-When the Black Lanterns' power levels reach one hundred percent, he rises from the Earth, just outside Coast City.
-Nekron is also revealed to be the true mastermind behind the miraculous resurrections of several superheroes in the past (a deed previously thought to be a consequence of Brother Blood tampering with the forces of life and death).
-By "allowing" the dead heroes to be reborn he grants himself a small cadre of "inside agents"; by briefly reanimating Batman's clone (created by Darkseid during Final Crisis and implying that the dark lord's awareness of the remains is not authentic) as an emotional tether to stimulate a powerful enough emotional response, Nekron is able to create black rings that latch on to Superman, Wonder Woman, Donna Troy, Kid Flash, Animal Man, Ice, Green Arrow and Superboy, transforming them all into Black Lanterns; Hal Jordan and Barry Allen are similarly targeted, but evade sharing their comrades' fates thanks to Barry taking himself and Hal two seconds into the future and causing their would-be rings to shut down.
+He is also responsible for the capture of the Anti-Monitor during the aftermath of the Sinestro Corps War on the planet Ryut.
+When the Black Lanterns' power levels reach one hundred percent, Nekron is summoned just outside Coast City.
+Nekron is also revealed to be the mastermind behind the miraculous resurrections of several superheroes in the past, a deed previously thought to be a consequence of Brother Blood tampering with the forces of life and death.

-According to Black Lantern Jean Loring, Nekron was formed out of the nothingness in existence prior to the creation of the universe as a defense mechanism to the White Light, the Guardian of Darkness.
+According to Black Lantern Jean Loring, Nekron was formed out of the nothingness in existence prior to the creation of the universe as a defense mechanism to the Life Entity, also known as the White Light.
 Given shape in the form of life's idea of death, Nekron marches with his undead army, claiming the hunger plaguing him has not abated.
-Nekron is not a living being but just exists as an avatar of darkness from the beginning of the universe.
-This makes Nekron immune to the Spectre's divine wrath, as he has no soul to judge and he is not unlike a natural disaster.
+Nekron is not a living being, instead existing as an avatar of darkness.